Georgy Ushakov: Career

-In 1926, Ushakov founded the first Soviet settlement on Wrangel Island (today called Ushakovskoye) and was its head for three years.
+In 1926, Ushakov founded the first Soviet settlement on Wrangel Island, now known as Ushakovskoye, and served as its head for three years.
 In 1930–1932, Ushakov headed the Severnaya Zemlya expedition and established a polar station called Остров Домашний (Domashniy Island).

 In 1929 and 1930 icebreaker Sedov carried groups of scientists to Franz Josef Land and later to former Emperor Nicholas II Land, the last major piece of unsurveyed territory in the Soviet Arctic.
-In 1926 the Presidium of the Central Executive Committee of the USSR had renamed the still not fully explored land Severnaya Zemlya (Northern Land).
-This archipelago was completely mapped under Ushakov, together with geologist Nikolay Urvantsev, surveyor Sergei Zhuravlev and radio operator Vasily Khodov thoroughly surveyed Severnaya Zemlya during a 1930–1932 expedition to the archipelago. between 1930 and 1932.
-Geographic features of the territory were named after communist organizations, events and personalities.
+In 1926 the Presidium of the Central Executive Committee of the USSR renamed the still incompletely explored territory Severnaya Zemlya (Northern Land).
+Ushakov, geologist Nikolay Urvantsev, surveyor Sergei Zhuravlev, and radio operator Vasily Khodov surveyed and mapped Severnaya Zemlya during a 1930–1932 expedition.
+Geographic features of the territory were named after communist organizations, events, and personalities.
 About the bleakness of Severnaya Zemlya Ushakov wrote:

 I have seen God-forsaken Chukotka Peninsula, blizzard-ridden Wrangel Island, twice visited fog enshrouded Novaya Zemlya, and I have seen Franz Josef Land with its enamel sky and proud cliffs garbed in blue, hardened glacial streams, but nowhere did I witness such grimness or such depressing, lifeless relief...

 In 1935, Ushakov led the first Soviet high-latitude expedition on an icebreaker Sadko.
 The cruises of the Sadko went farther north than most; in 1935 and 1936 the last unexplored areas in the northern Kara Sea were examined and the little Ushakov Island was discovered.
 In 1937 the ship was caught in the ice with two others and forced to winter in the Laptev Sea, adding valuable winter observations to the usual summer ones.

-In 1932–1936, Georgy Ushakov was employed at the Chief Directorate of the Northern Sea Route (Главное Управление Северного Морского Пути).

-Ushakov then worked at the Chief Directorate of Hydrometeorological Service of the USSR (1936–1940) and Soviet Academy of Sciences (1940–1958).
+From 1932 to 1936, Ushakov worked at the Chief Directorate of the Northern Sea Route (Главное Управление Северного Морского Пути).
+He then worked at the Chief Directorate of the Hydrometeorological Service of the USSR from 1936 to 1940 and at the Soviet Academy of Sciences from 1940 to 1958.

-Ushakov died in Moscow, but was buried on Domashniy Island in Severnaya Zemlya.
+Ushakov died in Moscow and was buried on Domashniy Island in Severnaya Zemlya.

 Honours

-Mountains in the Antarctica, a spit and a cape on Wrangel Island, as well as a river on October Revolution Island bear Ushakov's name.
-But perhaps the greatest honor was that Ushakov Island, which was the last piece of undiscovered territory in the Russian Arctic, was named after him.
+Mountains in Antarctica, a spit and a cape on Wrangel Island, and a river on October Revolution Island are named after Ushakov.
+Ushakov Island in the Russian Arctic also bears his name.

 Medals

-Ushakov was awarded the Order of Lenin, the Order of the Red Banner of Labour, the Order of the Red Star, and a number of medals.
+Ushakov received the Order of Lenin, the Order of the Red Banner of Labour, the Order of the Red Star, and other medals.